-However, those who do choose to travel here will find a country that is rich in history and cultural heritage, inhabited by some of the most welcoming people on earth.
-To convince you to add this enigmatic country to your bucket list, here are nine reasons to visit Iran
+However, those who do choose to travel here will find a country that is rich in history and cultural heritage, and inhabited by some of the most welcoming people on earth.
+To convince you to add this enigmatic country to your bucket list, here are ten reasons to visit Iran.

 1. To learn about Iran’s long history

 Iran is a must-see destination for any history buff.
 Millennia of history and culture have shaped the land, leaving a stunning legacy of archaeological treasures.

 Built by the mighty Achaemenid Empire over 2,500 years ago, the vast UNESCO-listed heritage site of Persepolis was one of my main reasons to travel to Iran.

 In its day, this was one of the world’s great cities and housed the palaces of Darius the Great, Xerxes and Artaxerxes.
 Persepolis is famous for its exquisitely detailed bas-reliefs depicting kings and courtiers from tributary nations.

 Another legacy of Iran’s long history is its Islamic architecture.

 I have marvelled at mosques in other countries in the region, including Israel and Syria, but Iran is home to the most impressive Islamic architecture that I have seen.
 The influence of Iranian architecture can be seen in other parts of the Islamic world, especially in Central Asia, India, Pakistan and Afghanistan.

 Characterised by their domes clad in richly patterned, golden, white and turquoise tiles, sparkling in the bright sunlight, and large arcades and arches each supported by several tapered brick pillars, visiting Iran’s mosques is a compelling reason to visit Iran.
 These monumental buildings feature soaring entrance portals and abundant symbolic geometry

 I came across many examples on my visit.